DaFrankort/lenny-dnd-bot/readme.md

 - `playsound` - Allows users to play a sound effect from a file through the bot, allowing for more atmospheric role-play!

 #### User Colors
-Commands that signify user-actions are highlighted with colors that are unique per user.
+Commands that resemble user-actions are highlighted with colors that are unique per user.
 This makes it easy to discern different user's actions.
 By default the user's color is automatically generated based on their display name.
 Users can adjust their colors using following commands:

 - `/color [hex-value]` - Provide a hex value for a color to be used in embeds related to you.